Top 5 questions to ask at a UCAS fairby Caroline Hardaker

 Picking what subject you want to do is only half the battle.
 The next thing you’ve got to look at is if you can meet the entry requirements.

-Talking to somebody from the university you’re interested in can give you advice you might not find in a prospectus or online.
-They can give you some pointers on how to craft the best application for a certain course, giving you an advantage when it comes to submitting your UCAS application.
+Talking to somebody from the university you’re interested in can give you valuable insights you might not find in a prospectus or online.
+They could even give you some pointers on how to craft the best application for a certain course, helping you feel more confident when it comes to submitting your UCAS application.

 3. Bursaries and scholarships

 Did you know that most universities offer grants, bursaries and scholarships to help students with the cost of their higher education?

 At a UCAS fair you can find out about the financial packages universities offer and, more importantly, whether you are eligible to apply for support.